baijum/service-binding-documentation/docs/exposing-binding-data/detect-bindings.md

 # Detect Bindings through owned resources

-The Service Bindings operator can detect binding from resources owned by the service custom resource.
-Service Binding operator can detect Routes, Services, ConfigMaps, and Secrets owned by the backing service custom resource.
+The Service Bindings Operator can detect binding metadata from resources owned by the backing service custom resource such as Route, Service, ConfigMap, and Secret resources.

-Annotation is not required to extract the binding data.
+Set this `detectBindingResources` API option to `true` in the `ServiceBinding` custom resource.

-This option is initiated by the setting `detectBindingResources: true` in the ServiceBinding custom resource:
+## Example

 ```
 apiVersion: binding.operators.coreos.com/v1alpha1